-Organizations of all sizes are now switching to hosted voice-over-IP (VoIP) as a communications tool for their businesses.
+Organizations of all sizes are now switching to hosted VoIP as a communications tool for their businesses.
 Why?
-Well, there's a broad range of benefits that include cost, reliability, convenience, flexibility and more.
+Well, there's a broad range of benefits that include cost, reliability, convenience, flexibility, and more.

-Depending on your organization's size and specific calling needs, you can save significantly on your monthly phone bill by switching to hosted voice.
-It's no wonder that analysts estimate that the VoIP market is growing at over 15% per year!
-Plus, when VoIP is bundled with other business tools like fiber-optic Internet connectivity, you can appreciate major gains in reliability and up time.
+Depending on your organization's size and specific calling needs, you can save significantly on your monthly phone bill by switching to hosted VoIP.
+It's no wonder that analysts estimate that the VoIP market is growing at over 15 percent per year!
+Plus, when VoIP is bundled with other business tools like fiber Internet connectivity, you can appreciate major gains in reliability and uptime.

-While some organizations prefer hosted VoIP, also known as "hosted PBX," others choose to host their VoIP internally, which is generally known as "on-premises" VoIP.
-While this offers the opportunity for more control, it requires significant technical expertise and an upfront investment.
+While most organizations nowadays prefer hosted VoIP, also known as "hosted PBX," you can choose to host VoIP internally, which is generally known as "on-premises" VoIP.
+While this offers the opportunity for more control, it requires significant technical expertise and upfront investment.

-For the sake of simplicity, we're analyzing the difference between Hosted VoIP, which means VoIP systems managed by a vendor and premise-based PBXs with a focus on the business benefits and risks that matter most to organizations of all sizes.
+For the sake of simplicity, in this blog post, we're analyzing the difference between hosted VoIP, which means VoIP systems managed in the cloud by a vendor, and premise-based PBXs with a focus on the business benefits and risks that matter most to organizations of all sizes.

 1. Simpler Management

-Installing a traditional phone system in an office requires scheduling an appointment with a service company technician to install the equipment and run the wiring specific for the phone system.
-While this is rarely an ongoing issue, it's certainly a pain when you're first getting set up or need to make significant changes to your phone lines.
+Installing a traditional phone system in an office requires scheduling an appointment with a service company technician to install the equipment and run the wiring specifically for the phone system.
+While this is rarely an ongoing issue, it's certainly a burden when you're first getting set up or need to make significant changes to your phone lines.

 Getting started with VoIP is easy.
-All you need are handsets the can share the same wiring and switches as your LAN.
-While vendor support can vary, getting your business connected to Hosted VoIP services requires a minimum of internal expertise and skills.
+All you need are handsets that can share the same wiring and switches as your LAN.
+In fact, we're finding that many clients are electing to use soft phones and don't even use phone handsets any longer.
+Or, if they do use handsets, it is only for a subset of the employee base.
+While vendor support can vary, getting your business connected to hosted VoIP services requires a minimum of internal expertise and skills.

 2. Contact Center Benefits